levi00sa/cmsc128-IndivProject_Melchor/README.md

 1. Complete the installation steps.
 2. Run `flask --app app.py run --host 0.0.0.0 --port 5002`.
 3. Allow inbound traffic on port 5002 if your OS prompts.
-4. Check your local IP (e.g., `192.168.1.24`) and use `http://192.168.1.24:5002` on phones/laptops within the same network.
+4. Check your local IP and use `http://<your-local-ip>:5002` on phones/laptops within the same network.
 The SQLite files sitting beside the app keep data persistent.

 ### Online deployment (expanded requirement)
 You can deploy to Render, Railway, Fly.io, or similar services: